 In this counseling answer:

-• You are only going to feel depressed if you do not focus on the blessings that God gave you right now.
+•Focus on the blessings that God gave you right now.

-• Never ever contact your ex again.
+• My advice is never ever contact your ex again.

 • Read and/or listen to Quran daily as it is a cure for the pain.

 As-Salaamu ‘Aleikom brother,

 Getting over a relationship is never easy and I feel for you; it is painful.
 Picture your heart as a treasure chest full of jewels.
 Each time we are intimate with another person, they take a jewel out of our heart.
 We want to get it back but we can’t.

 This is why people, who had many failed relationships, often feel bankrupt and robbed emotionally.
 I believe this is the wisdom in not having relations outside of the Islamic parameters.
 God knows we only oppress ourselves.

 When I read your question brother, I saw that you are the one who is successful!
 The unhappiness and loss you feel can be removed with some fresh perspective on the situation.
 Let me point out what I mean.